nodejs/node/doc/api/esm.md

 * No folder mains
 * Bare specifier package resolution lookup through node\_modules
 * Does not fail on unknown extensions or protocols
+* Can optionally provide a hint of the format to the loading phase

 The default loader has the following properties